Nasdanika/tracker/org.nasdanika.tracker.repository/src/site/markdown/vision.md

 ## Java Metaphor

-As a tracker provides an ability to submit an issue for an artifact to be worked on by a developer the team work can be thought as a computer program.
+Because a tracker provides an ability to submit an issue for an artifact to be worked on by a developer the team work can be thought as a computer program.

 In Java terminology: